Neuroanatomy Section: An Introduction

 This database contains two different types of images, those with individual dynamic highlighting of relevant anatomical structures and those with static labels.
 Each structure within the human brain has been tagged within many different images to provide an in-depth understanding of their spatial orientations and intricate relevant neuroanatomical and operative relationships.

-The Neurosurgical Atlas neuroanatomy collection can be navigated in two different manners:
+The Neurosurgical Atlas neuroanatomy collection can be navigated in 2 different manners:

 - Browse relevant categorizations of images based on the following topics: